Exclusive: New evidence in special counsel probe may undercut Trump’s claim documents he took were automatically declassified | KRDO

 According to the letter, Trump tried to block the special counsel from accessing the 16 records by asserting a claim of “constitutionally based privilege.”
 But in her letter, Wall rejects that claim, stating that the special counsel’s office has represented that it “is prepared to demonstrate with specificity to a court, why it is likely that the 16 records contain evidence that would be important to the grand jury’s investigation.”

-The special Ccunsel also told the Archives that the evidence is “not practically available from another source.”
+The special counsel also told the Archives that the evidence is “not practically available from another source.”

 The letter goes on to state that the records will be handed over on May 24, 2023 “unless prohibited by an intervening court order.”